AImissq/Complete-MEAN-Stack-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.1.

-modified for local mongodb
+modified for locally installed  mongodb

+run 'npm run startmd'

 ## Development server

 run 'node server.js'

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.

 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding